danielgindi/DGGeocoding/README.md

 A geocoding services API wrapper, for iOS / ObjC.

-The geocoded will try all the services that are enabled, and will fallback from to another if there's a failure (i.e you have reached your request limit).
+The geocoder will try all the services that are enabled, and will fallback from to another if there's a failure (i.e you have reached your request limit).

 Currently supported services: